ilya-kavalenka/RECSEN/docs/introduction.md

 }
 ```

 In this version of the protocol the client and server may send and receive messages.
-The client and server processors define what messages are allowed to send and may be received at every stage of the client and server communication.
+The client and server procedures define what messages are allowed to send and may be received at every stage of the client and server communication.

 ### Sample Protocol 3